scenarioo/scenarioo-js/README.md

 ScenariooJS will report a useCase for every "describe" and a scenario for every "it" function in your test.

 Also a step at the end of each test scenario (on failure or success) will be reported if you configured so (see configuration possibilities in `example/protractor.conf.js`).
-We allways recommend to turn this on, becasue the last step is one of the most important ones in a test, especially if there are failures.
+We always recommend to turn this on, because the last step is one of the most important ones in a test, especially if there are failures.

 Additional steps of a scenario can be reported by manually calling `scenarioo.saveStep('stepName');` in your tests.

+#### General Recommendations About Recording Steps

-You could (and probably should) also hook such step commands into your page objects (or even into protractor) to ensure that on every important action (e.g. every important click) a step is reported.
+You could (and probably should) also hook such saveStep-commands into your important page object functions (instead of directly in your tests of course!).

+Or you could even try to do this by hooking into protractor functions, to ensure that on every important action (e.g. every important click) a step is reported.

+We recommend to do it in the page objects, because that is usually the place where you know, that something happened that is worth to record a step.

 #### Scenarioo Fluent DSL

-For a more nicer and clean syntax we recommend to use the **New Fluent DSL** of scenarioo to even more easily describe usecases and scenarios in your tests and annotate them with additional important information for the documentation:
+For a more nicer and clean syntax we recommend to use the **New Fluent DSL** of scenarioo to even more easily describe use cases and scenarios in your tests and annotate them with additional important information for the documentation:

 ```javascript